tkuenneth/CMP-Unit-Converter/README.md

 - [Navigation Compose](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-navigation-routing.html)
 - [Room](https://developer.android.com/kotlin/multiplatform/room)

-Things worth noting:

-- Strong focus on platform integration: on the Desktop, there's menu bar support including access to settings
-- Navigate to top-level destinations using the menu bar (including keyboard shortcuts)
-- Support for dark and light mode
+Unlike many other samples, this one has a strong focus on platform integration.
+For example, on the Desktop, you can access the settings, the *About* dialog, and all top-level destinations from the menu bar.
+On Android and iOS, a top app bar is used.
+The app supports dark and light mode on all platforms.
+Database and configuration files are stored in the preferred locations.

 ### What's up next?